Ketamine Therapy: Can it Fix Depression?

 Does Ketamine Relieve Pain?

-Since ketamine was initially approved for pain management, it’s not surprising that there is significant medical data showing its beneficial effects on pain.
+Since ketamine was initially approved for pain management, it’s not surprising that there are studies showing its beneficial effects on pain.

 A medical review published in the Anesthesia & Analgesia journal assessed previous clinical trials of ketamine for pain, and found that the drug can provide significant short-term pain relief when applied in an IV.